Everyday Food Safety

 What Are Good Manufacturing Practices?

-According to the World Health Organization (WHO) and U.S. FDA, GMPs are critical for ensuring food safety through documented procedures and hygiene controls.
+According to the World Health Organization (WHO) and the U.S. FDA, GMPs are critical for ensuring food safety through documented procedures and hygiene controls.

-Why is GMP Important in the Food Industry?
+Why is GMP Important?

 A. Organization and Personnel